darrenyip/littleOSNotes/docs/Section2.md

 Now it's time to run your operating system in `Bochs`!

 `Bochs` is a kind virtual machine that can load the OS, with many debug features.
 We need a configuration file before we run `Bochs`.
-Lets create a config file called `bochsrc.txt`, then paste the simple configuration file below:
+Lets create a config file called `bochsrc.txt` in your **root** directory, in here its `section2/`, then paste the simple configuration script below:

 ```
 megs:            32